Guide to Determining Your Hourly Rate

 ⚠️ To do this calculation, refer to your financial statements for the same period you used to calculate your paint and sundries average hourly rate.

-Combine all of your overhead costs - which includes payroll for all staff that are not directly involved in the production of the projects (management, sales, admin), and essentially everything but painters’ wages, paint, and materials.
+1. Start by combining all of your overhead costs - including payroll for all staff that are not directly involved in the production of the projects (management, sales, admin), and everything but painters’ wages, paint, and materials.
 This could be insurance premiums, rent, loan payments, marketing, vehicles, owner pay, etc.

-Using the example above, this is what the calculation will look like.
-And please note that this is over 3 months - the same period used in the previous calculation.
+Using the example above, this is what the calculation will look like over a 3 month span - the same period used in the previous calculation.

 3 Months Overhead Spend Expenses: $32,508